Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/formulation.rst

 See the :doc:`Runtime (Black-Box) Constraints <./blackboxconstraints>` Documentation

 One of the main features of EDI is the streamlined implementation of Black-Box Constraints.
-A *Black-Box* is defined as a routine that performs hidden computation not visible EDI, pyomo, or more generally the optimization algorithm.
+A *Black-Box* is defined as a routine that performs hidden computation not visible to EDI, Pyomo, or more generally the optimization algorithm.
 However, it is **not** assumed that black-boxes are unable to return gradient information.
 A black-box in this context may be capable of returning arbitrary derivative information.

-Black-box constraints are considered to be a sub-class of a more general class of constraints called *Runtime Constraints*, that is constraints that are not actually constructed until the optimization routine is actually running.
+Black-box constraints are considered to be a sub-class of a more general class of constraints called *Runtime Constraints*, that is constraints that are not actually constructed until the optimization routine is running.
 In most cases, Runtime Constraints are approximated as linear by the solver, and therefore a Runtime Constraint is expected to provide function evaluations and gradient information.

-The use of Runtime constraints requires a black box model that is discussed in detail in the dedicated documentation (see :doc:`here <./blackboxconstraints>`), but for the purposes of demonstrating the constructors, a simple black box example will appear in all of the code snippets below.
+The use of Runtime Constraints requires a black box model that is discussed in detail in the dedicated documentation (see :doc:`here <./blackboxconstraints>`), but for the purposes of demonstrating the constructors, a simple black box example will appear in all of the code snippets below.

 Runtime Constraints are declared one of two ways, just as regular constraints.
 The ``f.RuntimeConstraint()`` constructor is available: